The 8 Most Common Sleep Superstitions

 A more realistic alternative: Put away any clothing items before sleeping.
 Studies show that messy or chaotic bedroom will cause pre-sleep distress and can prevent you from falling asleep quicker.

-Bonus Superstition: The Cake Under the Pillow Superstition
+Bonus Belief: The Cake Under the Pillow Superstition

 We couldn't resist taking a slice out of this one: Putting a slice of wedding cake under your pillow isn’t just gross, it’s downright disrespectful.
 That cake deserves to be eaten and enjoyed, not left to collect dust and bacteria under a perfectly innocent pillow.
 But according to a 300-year-old superstition, it is said that placing a slice under your pillow will result in dreaming about the identity of your soulmate.
 Let’s just hope that the future partner is the owner of a laundromat because those sheets are going to be a complete mess and your pillow will need a thorough washing.